 - Home Size and Cost to Rebuild - Since an insurance policy might have to pay out to replace part or all of a home, the size of the home is considered.

 - Home Age and Condition - The type of construction, electrical, plumbing, heating, and age of roof

 - Basement - many basements are no longer just used primarily for storage ad laundry.
 Many are finished and used for recreational purposes often with expensive furnishings

 - Special Items - You can opt to have special coverage for specific items.
 For example, an expensive work of art, collectibles, or jewelry.

 Given that these are some of the factors relevant to the specifics of your insurance policy, you should be ready with information to give to your insurance provider.
-Some things which you might need to know include: What your home is made from, what your past claim history is, what the history of your home is in terms of additions and renovations, the distance to nearest fire hydrants and emergency services, what is in your immediate surroundings including geographic features and trees, additional buildings and property features.
+Some things which you might need to know include: What your home is made from, what your past claim history is, what the history of your home is in terms of additions and renovations, the distance to the nearest fire hydrants and emergency services, what is in your immediate surroundings including geographic features and trees, additional buildings and property features.

 In addition to all of these, your personal risk profile is an important factor.
 Your age, credit history, and past claim history will all factor in your insurance policy’s final cost.